jekasrs/security-bot/README.md

 # security-bot
-Have noticed some activity, the camera would request you for that and send .gif file to custom telegram bot.
+Have noticed some activity, the camera would report you for that and send .gif file to a custom telegram bot.